What DOES it do to your head?

 Without wanting to, and without noticing, I became my father.
 The same oppressive silence that followed him, followed me.
 The same fits of uncontrollable anger, the shouting, the intense vibration that warns everyone around me: do not come close to me.
 Don’t look at me.
 Don’t talk to me.
 Don’t touch me.

-With a highly dysregulated nervous system, the temper tantrums of a 4-year-old started to feel like blades going through my ears and lacerating my brain.
-The family gatherings at my house started to feel overwhelming and my body responded as if in danger.
+With a highly dysregulated nervous system, the temper tantrums of children in my house started to feel like blades going through my ears and lacerating my brain.
+The family gatherings started to feel overwhelming and my body responded as if in danger.
 I started to notice a shift in the intensity of these feelings.
 My walls became thicker and thicker.
 No one could reach me.
 With age, with a worsening insomnia, with a debilitating depression, everything started to feel horribly close to a breaking point.

 That’s when I understood, for the first time, that all these things that we considered personality traits passed from father to son aren’t traits at all.
 They are symptoms.
 Symptoms of an unseen, undiagnosed problem that silently killed all the men in my family.